pucke-uninow/image-checker/README.md

  # Image Checker Action

-A GitHub Action to verify all the images and ensure they exist in the **ghcr.io registry**.
+A GitHub Action to verify images and ensure they exist in the **ghcr.io registry**.

 ## Usage